 Office for Graduate Diversity (OGD)

-The Office for Graduate Diversity (OGD) provides support services for prospective and continuing students on the Berkeley campus in an effort to maintain a more diverse graduate student community.
+Providing support services for prospective and continuing students on the Berkeley campus in an effort to maintain a more diverse graduate student community.

-The Office for Graduate Diversity serves as a resource for the admissions process, academic support, financial advice, and professional development.
-It also provides a forum for ideas and programs designed to enhance the educational experience of underrepresented students, including those who are undocumented, first generation college students, and those who are educationally and financially challenged.
+OGD serves as a resource for the admissions process, academic support, financial advice, and professional development.
+It also provides a forum for ideas and programs designed to enhance the educational experience of underrepresented students, including those who are undocumented, first -generation college students, and those who are educationally and financially challenged.

 For over 45 years, UC Berkeley has been committed to encouraging and supporting underrepresented students on the Berkeley campus.
 The Office for Graduate Diversity was established to provide outreach, confidential advising, and mentoring support to students who seek to obtain graduate degrees at UC Berkeley.